dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T108: Large corporations can harm competition and consumers.
+### T108: Some large corporations use their market power to suppress competition, stifle innovation, and exploit consumers.

 |Support|
 |---|